The Chart for Qurate Retail Inc. (QRTEA) Is Flashing Mixed Signals

 QRTEA’s Market Performance

-QRTEA stocks went up by 1.16% for the week, with a monthly drop of -5.51% and a quarterly performance of -20.02%, while its annual performance rate touched 66.57%.
-The volatility ratio for the week stands at 2.15% while the volatility levels for the past 30 days are set at 2.76% for Qurate Retail Inc..
-The simple moving average for the period of the last 20 days is -0.40% for QRTEA stocks with a simple moving average of -13.07% for the last 200 days.
+QRTEA stocks went down by -2.45% for the week, with a monthly drop of -3.72% and a quarterly performance of -16.75%, while its annual performance rate touched 55.46%.
+The volatility ratio for the week stands at 3.08% while the volatility levels for the past 30 days are set at 2.89% for Qurate Retail Inc..
+The simple moving average for the period of the last 20 days is -0.63% for QRTEA stocks with a simple moving average of -14.14% for the last 200 days.

 Analysts’ Opinion of QRTEA